reuk/wayverb/docs_source/context.md

 If a large inter-element spacing is used, details of the room shape will be lost, whereas a small spacing will greatly increase the computational load.

-The FDTD method has one major advantage over element methods: it is run directly in the time domain, rather than producing frequency-domain results, which in turn affords a much simpler implementation.
+The major advantage of FDTD over element methods is that it is run directly in the time domain, rather than producing frequency-domain results, which in turn affords a much simpler implementation.